 The difference between opt-ins and content upgrades is that featured incentives aren’t linked to a specific blog post, while content upgrades are.
 Most websites create one high-value opt-in incentive and advertise it via their:

 - Author bio

 The advantage of this strategy is efficiency.
-You only have to create a single piece of content, and you can then utilize this content at every turn.
-This is a much more palatable option for small business owners who don’t have the bandwidth in their schedules to produce upgraded content for each blog post.
+You only have to create a single re-usable piece of content to grow your email marketing list.
+This is a much more palatable option for small business owners who don’t have the bandwidth to produce upgraded content for each new blog post.

 For example, Buffer, shown below, simply uses the free version of its flagship product as an opt-in incentive.

 The featured incentive is a simple, straightforward way to immediately increase your subscription rate.

 The best part about pop-ups is they are easy to implement.
-The steps for installing a successful popup is easy.
+The steps for installing a successful popup are easy.